Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/Module_05_host_sw/README.md

 The same linking options were used to generate the `build/ps_app_animate.exe` executable.

 ## Host Software
 After the full hardware design is implemented, the next step is to focus on the host software that enables the entire design.
-In the Vitis™ core development kit, host code is written in C++ language using the Xilinx® runtime (XRT) API.
+In the AMD Vitis™ core development kit, host code is written in C++ language using the Xilinx® runtime (XRT) API.
 The XRT native API is described on the [XRT site](https://xilinx.github.io/XRT/master/html/xrt_native_apis.html).

 This module compiles the following host applications and custom APIs: